-The trail would be improved to provide a moderately consistent experience for visitors traveling across the north Olympic Peninsula on the regional Olympic Discovery Trail (ODT).
-However, the trail section from the existing Lyre River parking lot to Segment C of the SRRT would not be developed to provide an accessible grade due to the steepness of the slope and disturbance to other park resources and values.
+The trail would be improved to provide a moderately consistent experience for visitors traveling across the north Olympic Peninsula on the regional Olympic Discovery Trail (ODT) if it is completed in the future outside of the park.
+However, the trail section from the existing Lyre River parking lot to Segment C of the SRRT would not be developed to provide an accessible grade due to the steepness of the slope, adjacent private lands, and disturbance to other park resources and values.
 People accessing the SRRT from the Adventure Route near the Lyre River would continue to connect unpaved trails outside of the park to the existing trails within the park, although the trail experience along Lake Crescent would be noticeably different.
 This would result in beneficial and adverse, site-specific, local and regional, long-term to permanent, minor to major impacts.